Exploring the best Tesla Powerwall alternatives in 2023

 Installed system prices

-Every year, more and more homeowners choose to pair solar panels with solar batteries - and for good reason.
-Solar batteries continue to get cheaper year after year, and with widespread power blackouts becoming more common, people want to make sure they have access to reliable electricity.
+Home solar batteries become more popular every year - and for good reason.
+Solar batteries continue to get cheaper, and with widespread power blackouts becoming more common, people want to make sure they have access to reliable electricity.

 The Tesla Powerwall has been the solar battery of choice for most homeowners, based on brand recognition and ease of use.
-But the company’s recent decision to only sell Powerwalls alongside its solar systems makes it difficult to get your hands on one.
+But limited availability means getting your hands on one could take a while.

 Since the release of the first Powerwall in 2015, Elon Musk’s company Tesla has worked diligently on refining and improving its energy storage solutions.
-The current Powerwall+ comes with a 13.5 kWh usable capacity and is the most widely-installed battery backup for home use.
+The current Powerwall+ comes with a 13.5 kWh usable capacity and is one of the most widely-installed battery backup for home use.